princeton-computational-imaging/Delta-Prox/README.md

 pip install dprox
 ```

-## Introduction

-$\nabla$-Prox is a domain-specific language (DSL) and compiler that transforms optimization problems into differentiable proximal solvers.
+> $\nabla$-Prox is a domain-specific language (DSL) and compiler that transforms optimization problems into differentiable proximal solvers.
 Departing from handwriting these solvers and differentiating via autograd, $\nabla$-Prox requires only a few lines of code to define a solver that can be *specialized based on user requirements w.r.t memory constraints or training budget* by optimized algorithm unrolling, deep equilibrium learning, and deep reinforcement learning. $\nabla$-Prox makes it easier to prototype different learning-based bi-level optimization problems for a diverse range of applications.
 We compare our framework against existing methods with naive implementations. $\nabla$-Prox is significantly more compact in terms of lines of code and compares favorably in memory consumption in applications across domains.

 ## News

+**[Jan 21 2023]**  Release preview code.

 > 🚧 The code is still under construction, more features would be migrated from our dev code.

-- **[Jan 21 2023]**  Release preview code.

 ## Getting Started

+### Solver construction

 Consider a simple image deconvlution problem, where we seek to find a clean image $x$ given the blurred observation $y$ that minimizes the following objective function: